tensorflow/tensorflow/g3doc/Passes.md

 ## Memref dataflow optimization (`-memref-dataflow-opt`) {#memref-dataflow-opt}

-Performs store to load forwarding for memref's to eliminate memory accesses and potentially the entire memref if all its accesses are forwarded.
+This pass performs store to load forwarding for memref's to eliminate memory accesses and potentially the entire memref if all its accesses are forwarded.

 Input